megaport/terraform-provider-megaport/docs/resources/user.md

 page_title: "megaport_user Resource - terraform-provider-megaport"
 subcategory: ""
 description: |-
   Megaport User resource for managing users in your company.
+User Lifecycle: When created, users have a pending invitation status.
+Users with pending invitations can be updated minimally and deleted completely.
+Once a user accepts their invitation and logs in, they can be fully updated but can only be deactivated (not deleted) via Terraform.
+The provider automatically handles the appropriate deletion/deactivation behavior based on the user's invitation status.
 ---

 # megaport_user (Resource)

-Megaport User resource for managing users in your company.
+Megaport User resource for managing users in your company. **User Lifecycle**: When created, users have a pending invitation status.
+Users with pending invitations can be updated minimally and deleted completely.
+Once a user accepts their invitation and logs in, they can be fully updated but can only be deactivated (not deleted) via Terraform.
+The provider automatically handles the appropriate deletion/deactivation behavior based on the user's invitation status.